omarnaifeh/musicbase-backend/README.md

 3. Click the "Search" button to initiate the search.
 4. View the search results in the browser console (for debugging purposes).

-### Enhancements

-- The frontend can be further improved with better styling, user feedback, and error handling.
-- Consider displaying search results on the web page itself.
-- Ensure accessibility and responsive design.

 ## Backend

 ### Description